apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 In a Pulsar cluster:

-* One or more {% popover brokers %} handles and load balances incoming messages from {% popover producers %}, dispatches messages to {% popover consumers %}, communicates with {% popover global ZooKeeper %} to handle various coordination tasks, stores messages in {% popover BookKeeper %} instances (aka {% popover bookies %}), relies on a cluster-specific {% popover ZooKeeper %} cluster for certain tasks, and more.
+* One or more {% popover brokers %} handles and load balances incoming messages from {% popover producers %}, dispatches messages to {% popover consumers %}, communicates with the Pulsar {% popover configuration store %} to handle various coordination tasks, stores messages in {% popover BookKeeper %} instances (aka {% popover bookies %}), relies on a cluster-specific {% popover ZooKeeper %} cluster for certain tasks, and more.
 * A {% popover BookKeeper %} cluster consisting of one more or more {% popover bookies %} handles [persistent storage](#persistent-storage) of messages.
 * A {% popover ZooKeeper %} cluster specific to that cluster handles